IPCSRG/SG-GAN_Inpainting/README.md

 ### Citation

-We built our code based on  [CA](https://github.com/JiahuiYu/generative_inpainting).If you find this code is helpful for your research, please cite the following paper:
+We built our code based on  [CA](https://github.com/JiahuiYu/generative_inpainting).
+If you find this code is helpful for your research, please cite the following paper:

 ```
 @article{Han18,